woodjme/unifi-hotspot/docs/README.md

 Automatically authorises users to the Wi-Fi without using authentication.
 Will display a "Connect to Wi-Fi" button which will be automatically clicked if JavaScript is available.

-### Basic
+### UserInfo

-Display a basic authentication page requiring the users name and email address to continue.
+Display a basic user information authentication page requiring the users name and email address to continue.

 ### Custom